This article has links to products and services we love, which we may make commission from.

 Kennebunk and Kennebunkport are directly located next door to each other, so they are often visited at the same time and are referred to as The Kennebunks.

 For some, The Kennebunks are the prettiest towns in Maine, with Kennebunkport enjoying a presidential seal of approval…

 This is where Walker’s Point, the Bush compound, is situated!

-Both towns are popular with tourists all year round, and increasingly more so at winter for the award-winning Christmas Prelude, so expect crowds during high season and in December.
+Both towns are popular with tourists all year round, and increasingly more so in winter for the award-winning Christmas Prelude, so expect crowds during the high season and in December.

 If you plan to stay in one of the lovely B&Bs in this pretty Maine town, make a booking early to avoid disappointment.